leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 ---

-## The two main tasks of machine learning
+## The two main tasks of supervised learning

 <div align=center>